IBMSpectrumComputing/spectrum-schematics-cluster/README.md

 ### Create an environment with IBM Cloud Schematics
 Environments can be used to separate software components into development tiers (e.g. staging, QA, and production).
-1. In Bluemix, go to the menu and select the [Schematics dashboard](https://console.bluemix.net/schematics).
+1. In IBM Cloud, go to the menu and select the [Schematics dashboard](https://console.bluemix.net/schematics).
 2. In the left navigation menu, select **Templates** to access the template catalog.
 3. Click **Create** on the hpc-fss-cluster template.
 You are taken to a configuration page where you can define metadata about your environment.
 4. Define values for your variables according to the following table.